604adrian/Emojification/README.md

 console.log(noWildcard2) // Prints "*  *  *  *  *" to the console
 ```

 Note that the wildcards in backslash-quotes are more spaced-out.
 This is because their surrounding whitespace is not quoted (see above).

+---

+And there you have it.
+That is how you use Emojification.
+Use with caution and keep emojing.